wavebreaker-lucas/esg_gp_be/README-DATA.md

     "reporting_period_end": "2024-12-31",
     "reporting_year": 2024,
     "status": "IN_PROGRESS",
-    "relationship": "direct" // Added by view
+    "relationship": "direct", // Added by view
-  },
+    "submission_layer_id": 5 // The layer ID to use for submissions (same as layer.id for direct assignments) },
   {
     "id": 2, // Second Assignment example